SenseTecnic/node-red-contrib-users/README.md

 ### Default endpoints

+When installed the node adds the following endpoints to Node-RED:

 #### GET <settings.httpNodeRoot>/users

 Displays the default login page.

 #### POST <settings.httpNodeRoot>/users

-This will authenticate the user, create the JWT and save it in the cookie.
-Expects `username` and `password` in request body.
+This will authenticate the user, create the JWT and save it in a cookie.
+Expects `username` and `password` in the request body.
 Returns 200 on success and 401 if user is unauthorized.

 #### GET <settings.httpNodeRoot>/users/logout